joewanko/chatgpt-conversation-viewer/README.md

-# Getting Started with Create React App
+# ChatGPT Conversation Viewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and ChatGPT.

+## Adding Conversations
+To add your own conversations to the application, follow these steps:

+- Open the src/conversations.json file.
+- Copy the conversation data from your ChatGPT export.
+- Paste the copied conversation data into the src/conversations.json file.
+- Save the file.

+This will add your conversations to the application, allowing you to test and interact with them.

 ## Available Scripts